 Introduction

 Sprint speed is one of the most distinctive and admired physical characteristics in sports.
 In most team sports (e.g., soccer, field hockey, handball, etc.), short sprints are defined as maximal sprinting from a standstill across a distance that does not result in deceleration at the finish.
-Peak anaerobic power is reached during the first few seconds (<5 s) of maximal efforts (Mangine et al. 2014)); however, the capacity to attain maximal sprint speed is athlete- and sport-specific.
+Peak anaerobic power is reached during the first few seconds (<5 s) of maximal efforts (Mangine et al. 2014); however, the capacity to attain maximal sprint speed is athlete- and sport-specific.
 For instance, track and field sprinters are trained to achieve maximal speed later in a race (i.e., 50-60 m) (Ward-Smith 2001), whereas team sport athletes have sport-specific attributes and reach maximal speed much earlier (i.e., 30-40 m) (Brown et al. 2004).
 The evaluation of short sprint performance is frequently included in a battery of fitness tests for various sports, regardless of the kinematic differences between athletes.

-The use of force plates is regarded as the gold standard for analyzing the mechanical features of sprinting; nevertheless collecting the profile of a whole sprint presents practical and cost problems (Samozino et al. 2016; Morin et al. 2019).
+The use of force plates is regarded as the gold standard for analyzing the mechanical features of sprinting; nevertheless, collecting the profile of a whole sprint presents practical and cost problems (Samozino et al. 2016; Morin et al. 2019).
 Radar and laser technology are frequently utilized laboratory-grade methods (Buchheit et al. 2014; Jiménez-Reyes et al. 2018; Marcote-Pequeño et al. 2019; Edwards et al. 2020) that are typically unavailable to sports practitioners.
-Timing gates are unquestionably the most prevalent method available for evaluating sprint performance.
-Multiple gates are frequently placed at different distances to capture split times (e.g., 10, 20, 30, and 40 m), which can now be incorporated into the method for determining sprint mechanical properties (Samozino et al. 2016; Morin et al. 2019).
-Practitioners can utilize the outcomes to explain individual differences, quantify the effects of training interventions, and gain a better knowledge of the limiting variables of performance, which is an advantage of this method.
+Timing gates are unquestionably the most prevalent method available for modeling and evaluating sprint performance.
+Multiple gates are placed at different distances to capture split times (e.g., 10, 20, 30, and 40 m), which can now be incorporated into the method for determining sprint mechanical properties (Samozino et al. 2016; Morin et al. 2019).
+Practitioners can utilize the outcomes to explain individual differences, quantify the effects of training interventions, and gain a better knowledge of the limiting variables of performance.

+To ensure accurate short sprint parameter estimates using timing gates, the initial force production must be synced with start time, often referred to as “first movement” triggering (Haugen et al. 2012; Haugen and Buchheit 2016; Samozino et al. 2016; Haugen et al. 2019; Haugen, Breitschädel, and Seiler 2020; Haugen, Breitschädel, and Samozino 2020).
+This represents a challenge when collecting sprint data using timing gates and can substantially impact estimated parameters.
+From a measurement perspective, flying start distance is often recommended to avoid premature triggering of the timing system by lifted knees or swinging arms (Altmann et al. 2015; Haugen and Buchheit 2016; Altmann et al. 2017; Altmann et al. 2018; Haugen, Breitschädel, and Samozino 2020).
+Flying start can also result from body rocking during the standing start.
+Clearly, any flying start with a difference between the initial force production and the start time can lead to bias in estimated short sprint parameters.
+Since it is hard to get faster at a sprint, inconsistent starts can hide the effects of the training intervention.

+This work aims to explore the bias and sensitivity to detect changes due to flying start involved when estimating short sprint parameters under simulated conditions.
+In addition, two novel model definitions are proposed with the aim of minimizing the parameter bias and increasing sensitivity to detect changes.
+This is needed to provide a theoretical understanding of the limits and expected errors of the short sprints modeling, which can later inform more practical studies involving athletes.

+Methods

 Mathematical model